n1m3/prittag/Readme.md

 - title
 - track

-Additionally it can add an albumart (cover) to them.
+Additionally it can embed an albumart (cover).
 It has native support for MP3 chapters and can embed the supported subset into MP4 files for convenience using mp4chaps.

-The name was chosen according to the amazing tool [prittorrent](https://github.com/astro/prittorrent).

 ##Dependencies